mora-lab/installing/shinyserver/README.md

 }
 ```

-### R package for the shiny Application
+### R packages for the shiny Application

-When you use `shiny` user to run the shiny application, you should install R package with `shiny` user.
+When you use the `shiny` user to run the shiny application, you should install R packages with that `shiny` user.

 ### Define port

-Default port for the shiny-server is `3838`, if you want to set `80` as the shiny-server port, you can set:
+The default port for the shiny server is `3838`.
+If you want to set `80` as the shiny server port, you can set:

 ```shell
 server {